Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Abstract

 \section{Abstract}

-Harnessing multi-level electron transitions, Rydberg Atomic REceivers (RAREs) can detect wireless signals across a wide range of frequency bands, from Megahertz to Terahertz, enabling multi-band communications and sensing (CommunSense).
-Current research on multi-band RAREs primarily focuses on experimental demonstrations, lacking a tractable model to mathematically characterize their mechanisms.
-This issue leaves the multi-band RARE as a black box, posing challenges in its practical CommunSense applications.
+Harnessing multi-level electron transitions, Rydberg Atomic REceivers (RAREs) can detect wireless signals across a wide range of frequency bands, from Megahertz to Terahertz.
+This capability enables multi-band wireless communications and sensing (CommunSense).
+Existing research on multi-band RAREs primarily focuses on experimental demonstrations, lacking a tractable model to mathematically characterize their mechanisms.
+This issue leaves the multi-band RARE as a black box and poses challenges in its practical applications.
 To fill in this gap, this paper investigates the underlying mechanism of multi-band RAREs and explores their optimal performance.
-For the first time, the closed-form expression of the transfer function of a multi-band RARE is derived by solving the quantum response of Rydberg atoms excited by multi-band signals.
-The function reveals that a multi-band RARE simultaneously serves as both a \emph{multi-band atomic mixer} for down-converting multi-band signals and a \emph{multi-band atomic amplifier} that reflects its sensitivity to each band.
-Further analysis of the atomic amplifier unveils that the gain factor at each frequency band can be decoupled into a \emph{global gain} term and a \emph{Rabi attention} term.
+For the first time, an analytical transfer function with a closed-form expression for multi-band RAREs is derived by solving the quantum response of Rydberg atoms.
+It shows that a multi-band RARE simultaneously serves as a \emph{multi-band atomic mixer} for down-converting multi-band signals and a \emph{multi-band atomic amplifier} that reflects its sensitivity to each band.
+Further analysis of the atomic amplifier unveils that the intrinsic gain at each frequency band can be decoupled into a \emph{global gain} term and a \emph{Rabi attention} term.
 The former determines the overall sensitivity of a RARE to all frequency bands of wireless signals.
-The {latter} influences the allocation of the overall sensitivity to each frequency band, representing a unique attention mechanism of multi-band RAREs.
+The latter influences the allocation of the overall sensitivity to each frequency band, representing a unique attention mechanism of multi-band RAREs.
 The optimal design of the global gain is provided to maximize the overall sensitivity of multi-band RAREs.
 Subsequently, the optimal Rabi attentions are also derived to maximize the practical multi-band CommunSense performance.
-Numerical results confirm the effectiveness of the derived transfer function and the superiority of multi-band RAREs.
+An experiment platform is built to validate the effectiveness of the derived transfer function, and numerical results confirm the superiority of multi-band RAREs.